powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/inter-temporal-constraints/generator-constraints-filler.md

 > In the following, we denote $\Delta_{t \rightarrow t'}$ the time elapsed between to timestamps $t$ and $t'$.

-When the generator is started up, it has a warm-up time called _lead time_ during which the power remains null before to step up to $P_{\min}$.
+When the generator is started up, it has a warm-up time called _lead time_ during which the power remains null before it steps up to $P_{\min}$.

 $$\forall t' \leq t \text{ such that } \Delta_{t' \rightarrow t} < LEAD(g), \; T_{\textcolor{red}{\text{OFF}} \to \textcolor{green}{\text{ON}}}(g,s,t) \leq \delta_{\textcolor{red}{\text{OFF}}}^{gen}(g,s,t')$$